Doris Burke: Awards and honors

 In 1999, Burke was inducted into the Providence College Hall of Fame.
 In 2003, she received the USA Today Rudy Award as the Best New Face in Sports Television.
-In the spring of 2004, Burke was honored with induction into the Institute for International Sport's Scholar Athlete Hall of Fame, and in the spring of 2005, Providence College awarded her with an honorary doctorate degree.
-In October 2006, Burke was inducted into the New England Basketball Hall of Fame.
-The same year, she became a member of the North Providence Hall of Fame.
+In 2004, Burke was inducted into the Institute for International Sport's Scholar Athlete Hall of Fame.
+In 2005, Providence College awarded her an honorary doctorate degree.
+In 2006, Burke was inducted into the New England Basketball Hall of Fame and the North Providence Hall of Fame.

-In January 2012, Burke received the Silver Anniversary Award in recognition of her athletic and professional accomplishments from the NCAA.
-In 2012, Burke called the Big East tournament and was a reporter during the championship game.
+In 2012, Burke received the Silver Anniversary Award in recognition of her athletic and professional accomplishments from the NCAA.
+Also in 2012, she called the Big East tournament and was a reporter during the championship game.
 Honored for her pioneering work, Burke was selected by the Basketball Hall of Fame as the 2018 Curt Gowdy Media Award winner.
-For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Tobin Heath chose the name of Burke.
+For their first match of March 2019, the women of the United States women's national soccer team each wore a jersey with the name of a woman they were honoring on the back; Tobin Heath chose Burke.